roryneary/powerapps-docs/powerapps-docs/maker/model-driven-apps/model-driven-app-overview.md

 ---
 # What are model-driven apps in Power Apps?

-## Model-driven apps in brief
+## Model-driven apps overview

-Model-driven app design is an approach that focuses on adding components such as [forms](../model-driven-apps/model-driven-app-glossary.md#Form), [views](../model-driven-apps/model-driven-app-glossary.md#View), and [charts](../model-driven-apps/model-driven-app-glossary.md#Chart) and [dashboards](../model-driven-apps/model-driven-app-glossary.md#Dashboard) to your apps using an app designer tool.
-With little or no code, you can build apps that are simple or very complex.
+Model-driven app design is an approach that focuses on adding components such as [forms](../model-driven-apps/model-driven-app-glossary.md#Form), [views](../model-driven-apps/model-driven-app-glossary.md#View), and [charts](../model-driven-apps/model-driven-app-glossary.md#Chart) and [dashboards](../model-driven-apps/model-driven-app-glossary.md#Dashboard) to [tables](model-driven-app-glossary.md#table) apps using an app designer tool.
+Additionally, [relationships](model-driven-app-glossary.md#relationship) tie tables together in a way that permits navigation between them and ensures that data is not repeated unnecessarily.

+Using the app designer with little or no code, you can build apps that are **simple** or very **complex**.

+### Process driven apps

+Model-driven apps are especially well suited to **process driven** apps that are data dense and make it easy for users to move between related records.
+For example, if you are building an app to manage a complex process, such as onboarding new employees, managing a sales process, or member relationships in an organization like a bank, a model-driven app is a great choice.

+### Data modelling

-Whilst we call them model-driven apps it is often easier to think of them as [data model](../model-driven-apps/model-driven-app-glossary.md#data-model) driven apps as without a data model housed within Microsoft Dataverse they cannot be created.
+Whilst we call them model-driven apps it is often easier to think of them as [data model](../model-driven-apps/model-driven-app-glossary.md#data-model) driven apps as without a data model housed within Microsoft [Dataverse](model-driven-app-glossary.md#dataverse) they cannot be created.

+### User experience

-From the perspective of users all model-driven apps offer a very similar user experience, similar to the diagram shown below.
+From the perspective of users all model-driven apps offer a very similar **user experience**, that is both [accessible](model-driven-app-glossary.md#accessibility) to many users and to the device used.
+The experience is similar to the diagram shown below.

 In this case we have one [dashboard](../model-driven-apps/model-driven-app-glossary.md#Dashboard), containing multiple [charts](../model-driven-apps/model-driven-app-glossary.md#Chart) and [views](../model-driven-apps/model-driven-app-glossary.md#View) in addition to being able to see 3 [tables](../model-driven-apps/model-driven-app-glossary.md#table).
 We can navigate between the tables using the menus on the left hand side or via the [dashboard](../model-driven-apps/model-driven-app-glossary.md#Dashboard).